kleinee/jns/jupyterlab/jupyterlab.md

 # Installation
-Installation on top of Jupyter as explained at https://github.com/jupyterlab/jupyterlab and works out of the box.
+Installation on top of Jupyter as explained at https://github.com/jupyterlab/jupyterlab works out of the box.

 ```bash
 sudo pip3 install jupyterlab